Sasikala-Ravichandran/sasi-kala.github.io/_posts/2016-2-1-key-terms-and-concepts.md

 disqus_identifier: 71c56024-04bd-4963-830d-aa5946bf6a70
 ---

-&ensp;&ensp;&ensp;&ensp;When I want to start blogging about programming, I was thinking where should start.
-After couple of thoughts, I intuited to write about fundamentals of the computer system as it is de facto programming concepts to grasp for a coder.
+&ensp;&ensp;&ensp;&ensp;When I wanted to start blogging about programming, I was thinking where I should start.
+After couple of thoughts, I intuited to blog about fundamentals of the computer system as it is de facto programming concepts to grasp for a coder.
 As of this writing, I am using Ubuntu 15.04 which is Debian-based Linux operating system.

 ## Operating System